syne-tune/syne-tune/README.md

 ## Benchmarks

-SageMaker Tune comes with a range of benchmarks for testing and demonstration.
+Syne Tune comes with a range of benchmarks for testing and demonstration.
 [Turning your own tuning problem into a benchmark](docs/benchmarks.md) is simple and comes with a number of advantages.
 As detailed in [this tutorial](docs/command_line.md), you can use the CL launcher